bazwilliams/sb2m3u/README.md

 * Linn Songbox Installation - where its configuration storage is available from the Linux machine
 * Linn Songbox is used for storing playlists, but not serving music.
 This is because Songbox uses a random GUID whereas Minimserver uses a URI which can be converted back to a filepath.
 * All music files are contained within a single root
-* sb2m3u installed in /opt/sb2m3u
+* sb2m3u installed in `/opt/sb2m3u`

 WARNING
 =======

-If you have an existing 'Playlists' folder under your music folder, m3u will be deleted by this script.
-This is to support deleting a remove Songbox playlist synchronising the m3u delete.
+If you have an existing 'Playlists' folder under your music folder, m3u files will be deleted by this script.
+This is to support deleting a remote Songbox playlist synchronising the m3u delete.

 INSTALLATION
 ============

-Copy convert_playlists.sh and sb2m3u.py into /opt/sb2m3u
+Copy `convert_playlists.sh` and `sb2m3u.py` into `/opt/sb2m3u`
-There is a service script in init which you can copy into /etc/init on Ubuntu - edit the script to use a correct username
+There is a service script in init which you can copy into `/etc/init` on Ubuntu - edit the script to use a correct username

 CONFIGURATION
 =============

-In convert_playlists.sh
+In `convert_playlists.sh`
 Configure:
-WATCH_DIR to point to your Songbox playlists folder MUSIC_DIR to point to the root of your music
+`WATCH_DIR` to point to your Songbox playlists folder `MUSIC_DIR` to point to the root of your music

 START
 =====
-If you have installed the service script: sudo service playlists start
+If you have installed the service script:
+`sudo service playlists start`

 Otherwise:
-./convert_playlists.sh
+`/opt/sb2m3u/convert_playlists.sh`